Reshaping Reasoning in LLMs: A Theoretical Analysis of RL Training Dynamics through Pattern Selection: Theoretical Characterization of RL Training Dynamics

-We explain our empirical findings using the general autoregressive policy Eq \ref{eq:general_policy}.
-While we also aim to analyze the training dynamic for RLVR, due to the complicated case in practical models, establish guarantees of efficient optimization has proven very challenging \cite{agarwal2021theory, li2021softmax}, followed by \cite{razin2025makes,mei2020global, mei2020escaping}, we consider a \emph{tabular policy} parameterization, which can be viewed as a special case of Eq \ref{eq:general_policy} that each output is assigned by the own trainable logit for corresponding last token, i.e. for ${\btheta} \in \RR^{|\cV| \times |\cV|}$:
+Due to the complexity of practical models, establishing optimization guarantees for understanding RL training dynamics has proven very challenging \citep{agarwal2021theory, li2021softmax}.
+Following previous works \citep{razin2025makes,mei2020global, cui2025entropy, zhangNoFreeLunch2025}, we consider a \emph{tabular policy} parameterization, which can be viewed as a special case of Eq.~\ref{eq:general_policy} where each output is assigned its own trainable logit for the corresponding last token, i.e., for ${\btheta} \in \RR^{|\cV| \times |\cV|}$: